shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 });
 ```

-Every association type exists with their appropiate configuration option / view definition in the `Shopware.data.Model`.
+Every association type exists with their appropriate configuration option / view definition in the `Shopware.data.Model`.

 * `field` <> ManyToOne
 * `related` <> ManyToMany
 * `detail` <> OneToOne / Also used for the provided main model in the detail window
 * `listing` <> OneToMany

-If the `ManyToOne` association from the example above should now be displayed in a detail window, the detail window check, which component has been configured using the `field` property of the `Shopware.apps.Base.model.Tax` component.
+If the `ManyToOne` association from the example above is displayed in a detail window, the detail window will check which component has been configured using the `field` property of the `Shopware.apps.Base.model.Tax` component.

-If the `ManyToMany` association should be display in a detail window, the detail window checks, which component has been configured using the `related` property of the `Shopware.apps.SwagProduct.model.Category` component.
+If the `ManyToMany` association is displayed in a detail window, the detail window will check which component has been configured using the `related` property of the `Shopware.apps.SwagProduct.model.Category` component.

 Because associations may be displayed in the same way, the `Shopware.data.Model` already has some views pre-configured.
 For example, `ManyToOne` associations (e.g. product & tax) always display a combobox: